electron-forge/electron-forge-docs/guides/create-and-add-icons.md

 ## Generating an icon

 Generating your icon can be done using various conversion tools found online.
-It is recommended to start with a 1024x1024px image before converting it to various sizes.
+It is recommended to start with a 1024x1024px image before converting it to the formats required by each platform.

 ### Supporting higher pixel densities